jb-alvarado/ovirt-python-scripts/README.md

-# ovirt-start-vms
+# ovirt-python-scripts

-This is a simple sript for starting all VMs in a oVirt environment.
+Some simple scripts based on ovirt python sdk 4.

-For using it you need **python3** and the oVirt python SDK:
+For using them you need **python3** and the oVirt python SDK:

 ```
 pip3 install ovirt-engine-sdk-python